coral-xyz/anchor-book/src/anchor_in_depth/discriminator.md

 ## What is a Discriminator?

 In the context of Anchor, a discriminator is a unique identifier used to distinguish between various types of data.
 A discriminator is particularly crucial for differentiating between different types of account data structures at runtime.
-In addition, discriminator is also added at the beginning of instructions so that the dispatch function in the anchor will be used to coordinate instructions to methods called in a program.
+In addition, the discriminator is also prefixed to instructions, which assists the dispatch function in Anchor in routing these instructions to their corresponding methods within the program.

 `Discriminator` is defined as a trait with a `discriminator()` method and a `DISCRIMINATOR` constant: